cfw-guide/ios.cfw.guide/docs/en_US/updating/turdus merula/Linux/turdusmerula-tethered-linux.md

 :::

-1. Connect your device to your Mac
+1. Connect your device to your computer
-1. Make sure that your Mac is trusted by your device
+1. Make sure that your computer is trusted by your device
 1. Enter Recovery mode on your device
 1. Open a new terminal window and navigate to where you extracted the turdus merula folder to
 1. Run `cd turdus_m3rula` to navigate to the folder where turdus_merula is located
-1. Run `/usr/bin/xattr -cr ./bin`
 1. Run `sudo ./bin/turdusra1n -D`
     - Follow the on-screen instructions to enter DFU mode when prompted
 1. Run `sudo ./bin/turdus_merula --get-shcblock [ipsw file]`